 We're in the top five London universities for electronic and electrical engineering according to the Guardian university league tables 2022.

 Addressing the skills-shortage in the area of intelligent hardware/software systems and applied robotics, this career-focused course aims to equip you with the key skills needed to succeed as a well-rounded professional who is ready to work in cutting-edge computing and engineering sectors.

 One of the key strengths of the course is its practical nature, which will allow you to develop hands-on skills and expertise.
-The course is supported by a number of specialised laboratories in general electronics, microwave and satellite communications, computer aided design, embedded systems and digital systems, and opto-electronics.
+The course is supported by a number of specialised laboratories in general electronics, microwave and satellite communications, computer-aided design (CAD), embedded systems and digital systems and opto-electronics.

 You'll be assessed through coursework reports, case studies, individual and group research assignments, written and laboratory-based examinations and a final engineering project or dissertation.
 You'll receive regular, supportive feedback throughout the course.

 We are planning to return to our usual ways of teaching this autumn including on-campus activities for your course.
 However, it's still unclear what the government requirements on social distancing and other restrictions might be, so please keep an eye on our Covid-19 pages for further updates as we get closer to the start of the autumn term.